Contents Contact

 This is a milter (mail filter) that can mint and verify Hashcash stamps for email messages passing through compatible MTAs.
 A Hashcash stamp proves that a certain difficult computation has been performed.
 Since putting such a stamp on every spam message would increase the cost of sending them dramatically, they may be used to indicate that a message is less likely to be spam.
 The stamps are described in more detail at the Hashcash website.

-To build the Hashcash Milter run
+To build the milter, run

 Optimization is important for speed of minting.
 GCC 4.2 seems to produce faster code here than later versions.
 Speed can be checked by running the test program